Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 The Singer machine serial numbers may have one to eight-digit numbers with or without single or double alphabet letter prefixes, like G095031 or ER124534.

-Generally, the serial numbers without the letters are found on the 19th century Singer machines until 1900.
+Generally, serial numbers without letters were found on 19th-century Singer machines until 1900.

 Now, you can search for the serial number on ISMACS’ Singer Company Dating Page database.
-Find the series with the alphabet in your serial number and look for the number in the tables and its corresponding manufacturing year and model name.
+Find the series with the alphabet in your serial number and look for the number in the tables, as well as its corresponding manufacturing year and model name.

 2. Using the Decals or Trademark Badges